daarnolducsd/ep5book/docs/06-week6.md

 As in Stata, it will be helpful to document your code.
 When doing empirical projects, you want to be able to go back to the code at a later date and quickly understand what the code is doing.
 Comments are essential for this.
 Again, comments are lines within a script that are not meant to be run.
 They are there to describe what the code is doing.

 Any line with a ``#`` at the beginning is commented out.
 If you don't comment out descriptions of the code, then R will try to execute them, leading to errors in the output.
-So, for example, imagine I want to calculate the hypotenuse of a particular triangle, with sides of length 5 and 4.
+So, for example, imagine I want to calculate the hypotenuse of a particular triangle, with sides of lengths 5 and 4.
 The code below does this, while also documenting what the code is doing.

 ```r